thufschmitt/tix-papers/context/nix/general-presentation.md

 a package manager for Unix-like systems.
-It features a radically new approach to package management, taking most of its inspiration from functional languages:
-Conventional package managers (such as APT, Yum, or Pacman) treat the file system as one giant shared mutable data structure.
+It features a radically new approach to package management, taking most of its inspiration from functional languages: conventional package managers (such as APT, Yum, or Pacman) treat the file system as one giant shared mutable data structure.
 Installing or removing a package means updating this structure in-place.
 Such modifications are really hard to control − especially given the fact that